Prashles2/PHP-Currency-Convert-Class/README.md

 ## Usage

+__Set your API Key__, which can be taken from the http://jsonrates.com for free.

 Call the class.
 There are three optional parameters:

 __$cache__ - Set this to FALSE if you do not want to enabled cachine (TRUE by default)